ZLT9/create-modular-tools/README.md

 > It is not recommended for survival worlds yet, but feel free to test it and report any issues.
 > Suggestions are also welcome!

+If you would like to support the development of this mod, please consider <a href="https://ko-fi.com/zlt09">donating on Ko-fi</a>!

 Currently, the mod does not have ponders or custom integration with recipe mods like JEI, REI, or EMI.
 Refer to the sections below to learn how to use the mod.